 Johnson attributes these dangerous habits to drivers not being challenged on the road and falling into “comfort zones.”
 They often fail to recognize the consequences of driving distracted, impaired, or reckless, simply because they have done so many times without causing a crash.
 If drivers don’t break these habits now, they may not recognize the danger until it’s too late.

-If you or a loved one are injured in a crash, the Philadelphia car accident attorneys at Villari, Brandes & Giannone, P.C. can help you build a strong claim against the other driver and his or her insurance company.
+If you or a loved one are injured in a crash, the Philadelphia car accident attorneys at Villari, Giannone and Matteo can help you build a strong claim against the other driver and his or her insurance company.
 Contact us today to schedule your free, no-obligation case consultation.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."